BharghavSaiPendyala/MCQ-Generator-System/readme.txt

-1. Open the btp_final Notebook in google colab
+1. Open the MCQ_Generator.ipynb Notebook in google collab
 2. Run the notebook file.
-3. Once the installation is done .
-It will ask to runtime cells after it, which is clearly mentioned in the cells
+3. Once the installation is done.
+It will ask for runtime cells after it (which is clearly mentioned)
-4. Then it only stops in gradio visualisation section.
+4. Then it only stops in the Gradio visualization section.
 5. Enter the text and see the output.
-6. Then stop the gradio visualisation cell.
+6. Then stop the Gradio visualization cell.
-7. It again stops at another gradio visualisation cell.
+7. It again stops at another Gradio visualization cell.
-8. Enter the text and see the output i.e full MCQ generator app.
+8. Enter the text and see the output i.e. full MCQs
-9. Stop the cell then automatically other cells will get finished running
+9. Stop the cell, Then automatically remaining cells will run and finish

-For t5 transformer model look into the that particular notebook.
+For the t5 transformer model look into that particular notebook.